From legal

-Generates contextual legal briefings for daily updates, topic research, or incident response from connected data sources.
+Generates contextual legal briefings for teams: daily summaries of urgent items and deadlines, topic research, or incident responses from connected email, calendar, chat, CLM, and CRM sources.

 Generate contextual briefings for legal work.
 Supports three modes: daily brief, topic brief, and incident brief.